Ayaginu-Sue/PureWriter/README-en.md

 - Cloud Backup

   Set up Cloud Backup on the new device (be sure the configuration is the same), then click "Restore Backup".
 Select the backup that is correct (determine it by how many books and articles there are, also backup time, device name).
 Normally, just choose the latest backup from the old device, then select "OVERWRITE".

+  If you cannot find "the latest backup from the old device", open "Backup & Cloud sync" on the old device, then click "Back up to cloud storage now" to start a manual cloud backup.

 - Local backup files